eestec-lc-thessaloniki-it-team/EESTEC-EasyVote-Client/README.md

 2) Easy to maintain
 3) Easy to develop.

 Flutter is big with Widgets.
-Widgets are packs of codes that work like Classes but they are mainly used for UI components.
+Widgets are packs of code that work like Classes but they are mainly used for UI components.
 Other than that, every Widget has a child that takes another Widget as a paramater.
-This basically creates the "DOM tree" (It's not actually a DOM Tree since it's not HTML).
+This basically creates the "DOM tree" (It's not actually a DOM Tree, since it's not HTML).

 # Dart